apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump reveals criteria for running mate, name drops two top Republicans**
+**Hage Geingob death: Namibia's new President Mbumba sworn-in hours after predecessor dies**

-You can read more about it [here](https://www.foxnews.com/politics/trump-reveals-criteria-running-mate-name-drops-two-top-republicans).
+You can read more about it [here](https://www.bbc.com/news/world-africa-68196412).

 ## Requirements
 - Python 3.8